Ethel Holdsworth: Literary works

-Literary works and significance

-The children's story "The Blind Prince" (in The Lamp Girl and other stories, 1913) shows the influence of Oscar Wilde.Miss Nobody (1913) was about Carrie Brown who rose from working in a scullery to owning an oyster shop in Ardwick.
+The children's story "The Blind Prince" (in The Lamp Girl and other stories, 1913) shows the influence of Oscar Wilde.
+Miss Nobody (1913) was about Carrie Brown who rose from working in a scullery to owning an oyster shop in Ardwick.
 It was republished in 2013 by Kennedy & Boyd.
 Helen of Four Gates (1917) was a gothic romance in the Lancashire hills and so popular on publication in the UK that it outsold works by H. G. Wells.
 It was republished by Kennedy & Boyd in 2016.
 This Slavery (1925) is Holdsworth's best-known work and is about what happens when sisters Hester and Rachel Martin become unemployed following a fire at the mill where they worked.
 It was republished by Trent Editions in November 2011, with a critical introduction by Nicola Wilson.
 General Belinda (1924) has also been republished in 2019 by Kennedy & Boyd.
 It is about the life of Belinda who takes up domestic service following the death of her father in order to support her mother.

 Holdsworth wrote poems and short stories until 1936 but there is no record of her writing after this date.
 Holdsworth's daughter Margaret told an interviewer that her mother stopped writing because she was worn out and depressed about the imminent outbreak of World War II.